 Thank you very much for your time!!!

-YiA 18 ( NEANIKI EKSELIXI 18 ) youth & educational organization, has implemented successfully two Erasmus+ ka1 youth mobilities, during the previous year.
+YiA 18 ( NEANIKI EKSELIXI 18 ) youth & educational organization, has implemented successfully three Erasmus+ ka1 youth mobilities, during the previous year.

 Below, you will find a detailed description of these projects.
 The projects have been funded by the European Commission and they were based upon non-formal educational methodologies & techniques: